Michael Werner (publisher)

 Michael Werner (born 1965 in Frankenthal, Germany) is a publisher of Pennsylvania German publications and writer of Pennsylvania German articles, prose and poetry.
 He is the founder and publisher of the only existing Pennsylvania German newspaper, Hiwwe wie Driwwe.

 Life

 Werner was raised in the Palatinate (Germany).
 Members of his family had emigrated from this area to the U.S. in the 19th century.
-He studied at the University of Mannheim and holds a Master's degree in General Linguistics, Germans Studies and Sociology.
+He studied at the University of Mannheim and holds a Master's degree in General Linguistics, German Studies and Sociology.
 His Ph.D.
 Thesis is dealing with Pennsylvania German literature.
 Werner is working as publishing director of a B2B publishing house in Mainz (Germany).
 He lives in Ober-Olm.